guillaumebogard/guillaumebogard/README.md

 </p>

 <p>
-I hope you can find interest in the projects that I really enjoyed coding as I see sharing as the key to success! 🔥
+I hope you can find interest in projects that I enjoy(ed) coding as I see sharing as the key to success! 🔥
 </p>

 <h1 align="center">🖊️ Languages & Tools 🔨</h1>